omarion3698/Creative-Gallery/README.md

 * Omar Hussein

 ## Description
-This is a Django application for personal gallery that allows a user to upload images for other to see and be able to to share by coping the image link.
+This is a Django application for personal gallery that allows a user to upload images for others to see and be able to share by coping the image link.

 ## User Story
 1. View different photos that interest them.